LolaSKK/Crisis-Capital-How-COVID-19-Rewired-Sectoral-Resilience-and-Stock-Market-Dynamics-/README.md

 - **Packages:** 'pandas', 'numpy', 'matplotlib.pyplot', 'seaborn', 'yfinance'

 ## Attribution
 This project was completed collaboratively as part of an academic assignment for **STA141B (Data & Web Technologies for Data Analysis)** at UC Davis.
+This repository highlights my individual contributions to statistical analysis.